Supply Chain Management

 Managing our Supply Chain

-At a strategic level the sustainability of our supply chain is managed by our Group Procurement Team and our Group Sustainability Director.
+At a strategic level the sustainability of our supply chain is managed by our Group Procurement Team and our HQ Sustainability Team.
 Driving our commitment across the supply chain, each major office has a Local Procurement Coordinator.

 Our environmental, social and ethical requirements are communicated to our supply chain through the MCI Supplier Code of Conduct.
 Compliance with this policy is a core component of our group and local preferred supplier agreements.